Special Interest Housing

 - School of Arts and Sciences Honors Program Honors Housing

-The International Tower is a new special interest community being offered this Fall to provide both domestic and international students an opportunity to develop cross-cultural awareness, participate in programs and special events, and foster social growth and development while living on campus.
+The International Community is a new special interest community being offered this Fall to provide both domestic and international students an opportunity to develop cross-cultural awareness, participate in programs and special events, and foster social growth and development while living on campus.

 If you have any questions, please contact the Residence Life Assignments Office at 848-445-0750 or by emailing firstname.lastname@example.org.